archiemartini/bank-tech-test/README.md

 # Bank Tech Test

-Entering my tenth week at Makers, I've been set a multitude of challenges set to sharpen and challenge my Object Oriented Design and Test Driven Development skills.
+Entering my tenth week at Makers, I've been given multiple challenges set to sharpen and challenge my Object Oriented Design and Test Driven Development skills.

+Bank Tech Test being the first of these.
+I found the process for this challenge very enjoyable, extracting every specification from the given 'acceptance criteria' for this task was an exercise in deduction.
+On my first submission's feedback I missed out decimilisation in the printed statement.
+I was also given some notes on the README and refactoring my original Bank and Account class into one BankAccount class to avoid duplication and to keep the code DRY.

 For more information on the acceptance criteria for this task see './bank_tech_test.md'.